 Always observed the fourth Thursday in November

-- About 63 percent of Thanksgiving cards are given to family (close and extended) and about 23 percent of Thanksgiving cards are given to friends.
+- Nearly 50 percent of Thanksgiving cards are given to family members and nearly 25 percent of Thanksgiving cards are given to friends.

 - Hallmark made its first Thanksgiving cards in the early 1920s.

-- Hallmark offers nearly 290 Thanksgiving cards, including:
+- Hallmark offers more than 230 Thanksgiving cards, including:

-- Simply Thankful: Collection features fresh Thanksgiving and fall photography paired with simply stated sentiments.
+- Simply Thankful: This collection features fresh Thanksgiving and fall photography paired with simply stated sentiments.
+Available exclusively at Hallmark Gold Crown stores.

 - Card prices begin at 99 cents.

-- Cards are available for family relationships including parents, children, siblings, grandparents, great grandparents, grandchildren, great grandchildren, aunts and uncles, nieces and nephews.
-The line also includes godson, goddaughter, religious cards for mom and dad, and even more cards for family relationships
+- Thanksgiving cards are available for many family relationships including parents, children, siblings, grandparents, grandchildren, great-grandchildren, aunts and uncles, nieces and nephews.
+The line also includes godson, goddaughter, religious cards for mom and dad, and even more cards for family relationships.
+The largest selection is available at Hallmark Gold Crown stores.

 - A wide variety of cards are appropriate for sending "across the miles" for families and friends who won't be together on Thanksgiving.

-- Hallmark.com also provides a selection of e-cards, as well as paper cards that can be customized on Hallmark.com with personal messages and photos, then addressed, stamped and mailed directly to the recipient.
+- Hallmark.com offers a variety of Thanksgiving paper cards that can be personalized with photos and custom messages, then addressed, stamped and mailed directly to the recipient.
+HallmarkEcards.com also provides a selection of Thanksgiving ecards, available with a subscription.

-- Clean-up after any Thanksgiving or any fall gathering is easy with Hallmark paper partyware featuring fall-inspired flowers and leaves.
-Personalized partyware with family photos creates a unique way to celebrate.
+- Clean up after Thanksgiving or any fall gathering is easy with Hallmark paper partyware featuring beautiful fall designs by Dutch nature artist Marjolein Bastin.

 - For football fans following their favorite teams on Turkey Day, Hallmark NFL party designs get the gang into the spirit with minimal mess.